 - 1 teaspoon fish sauce

-- 1/2 teaspoon Shao Hsing Chinese cooking wine or mirin (if you use mirin, consider reducing the sugar or honey by a touch)
+- 1/2 teaspoon Shao Hsing Chinese cooking wine (if substitute mirin and reduce the sugar or honey a touch)

 - 1/4 teaspoon ground white pepper

-- 2 tablespoon expeller-pressed coconut oil or peanut oil
+- 2 tablespoon coconut oil or peanut oil

-- 1/2 pound leftover cooked meat, cut into bite-size pieces (optional)
+- 1/2 pound leftover cooked chicken, shrimp, or pork cut into bite-size pieces (optional)